Headshots / Photography

 Sarah’s A.D.D brain thrived on the stimulation that came from inmates learning how to write magazine-style articles.
 She grew fond of regaling people with the prisoners’ stories, though she learned that many of the stories and topics were quite limited and occasionally inappropriate.
 Who knew?
 Sarah did learn a modicum of diplomacy via explaining to writers, like one proud aunt celebrating her nephew’s ability to hide entire cartons of cigarettes within his person, that their “current content is interesting but limited and in need of further development.”
 To squelch her growing interest in cigars and flavored chewing tobacco, Sarah moved on to mentoring special needs writers.

 The author came to Jesus just as she was, surrendering to Him in her very own version of the sinner’s prayer and passionate candor.
-With the Lord’s help, Sarah pulled herself up by the bootstraps and fought back.
+With the Lord’s help, Sarah pulled herself up by the bootstraps and fought against the repercussions of being in the Occult.
 Her success was also due in part to the Church.
 With the ecclesia and Bible studying, Sarah threw caution to the wind.
 She turned from the ways of the world and turned to the Holy Spirit, asking God to be the father she never had and to make life less of a struggle with only ephemeral rewards.
 The next day, Sarah had her born-again experience and started walking with the Lord like Enoch.

 The evolution of literary examination in Sarah’s life changed as well and has shaped a passionate adventure where Sarah explores how one should live in light of gleaned biblical truths and ponderings.
 This is precisely how “Christian underwear” became a tagline for how she lives her Christian faith and a symbol for being prepared when you are in the world but not of the world.